-That way, you can start making your fast pass selections as soon as your window opens.
+That way, you can start making Lightning Lane, Genie+, or DAS selections as soon as your window opens.

 Armed Forces Salute Resort Discounts

-Yet another awesome Armed Forces Salute Disney offering is a solid discount at it's onsite resorts.
+Yet another awesome Armed Forces Salute to Arms Disney offering is a solid discount at it's onsite resorts.

 This discount has several limitations so be sure to know and understand them before booking your stay.